Black Miami is Beautiful

 Explore Wynwood’s Vibrant History

-We recommend spending about 20 minutes in Wynwood without stops, or an hour if you plan to explore more in-depth.
+Recommended time: 20 minutes in Wynwood without stops, or an hour if you plan to explore more in-depth.

 Discover Bill Baggs Lighthouse, a National Underground Railroad Monument